 Prior to beginning the Onboarding Process, new organizations are required to fill out a new organization registration application.
 Applications for the Spring 2017 semester have now closed and will reopen in Fall 2017.

 Within 10 days of the registration deadline, you will receive an email with further instructions on your next steps.

 Onboarding Year Overview

 As a requirement of their onboarding year, new organizations confer with their Student Organizations Consultant (SOC) at least three times during their first two semesters.
 The SOCs help support groups as they meet a series of benchmarks set by the YCDO.

-During their onboarding year, organizations will continue to have access to all the privileges of registration, including the right to reserve rooms and apply for funding from Yale University sources.
+During their onboarding year, organizations continue to have access to all the privileges of registration, including the right to reserve rooms and apply for funding from Yale University sources.

-At the end of an organization’s onboarding year, they will be asked to present to the Committee on New Organizations, a sub-committee of the Committee on Undergraduate Organizations.
-The Committee will decide whether 1) the organization may become a fully recognized group OR 2) the organization must complete one additional semester of onboarding.
+At the end of an organization’s onboarding year, the group presents to the Committee on New Organizations, a sub-committee of the Committee on Undergraduate Organizations.
+The Committee decides whether 1) the organization may become a fully recognized group OR 2) the organization must complete one additional semester of onboarding.
 The Committee on New Organizations meets twice a year in November and April and receives recommendations from each group’s SOC prior to the group’s presentation.

 The Committee is made up of 6 members:

 - 3 Administrative Staff Members, including members of the Committee on Undergraduate Organizations and at least one staff member related to the organization’s mission

 - 3 Students, including at least 1 Student Organization Consultant and 1 UOC Finance Manager.